 |56 years or older||560||202||358||36.1||63.9|

 About the statistics

 The statistics include content in the introduction programme and encompass recipients of introductory benefit.
-From 2017, data is also included on participants’ status immediately upon completion of the programme, including 2016 status in the programme at the end of the year.
 The figures for previous participants include those who have completed or dropped out of the programme, as well as status in relation to employment and education for a five-year period after the programme.

 A person who, during the reference year, was registered by a local authority as a participant on the introduction programme.